How to buildHOW TO BUILD MODULAR CARTS

 The location of frequently used devices (keyboard, phone, and mouse) should remain within the repetitive access (primary work zone).
 See additional information below.

+Check out our How-to-build article on How to mount surfaces.
 Otherwise, it can be screwed directly into the tube.
 Watch our Flexpipe 101 channel for tips and tricks on joining your surfaces.

 When designing a new workstation, it’s important to sort out all your tools and keep only the ones used on a daily basis.
 This is actually the 1st step of the 5S program!
 There are many Flexpipe accessories available for hanging or placing your tools in a very clean, safe, and efficient way.
 Here are some parts that serve this purpose: